v0ss3n/process-portfolio/_posts/sensor-spinster/2024-06-01-sensor-spinster-overview.md

 ---
 <body class="sensor-spinster">
 <div markdown="1" class="introduction">
-Sensor Spinster is an experimental research project where I research artisanal approaches to electronics by blending conductive and insulating fibers, spinning yarn and weaving and knitting the conductive yarn into soft sensors made to be touched, stretched, squeezed and stroked.
+Sensor Spinster is an experimental research project exploring artisanal approaches to electronics.
+It focuses on blending conductive and insulating fibers, spinning them into yarn, and crafting soft sensors through weaving and knitting.
+These sensors are designed to respond to touch, stretch, squeeze, and stroke.

 This project is made possible with the generous support of the Creative Industries Fund NL through the experiment grant scheme.